gsinclair/whitestone/doc/attest.markdown

                              Mt "banana", /(an)+/
                              Mt /(an)+/,  "banana"

       Ko     KindOf      Asserts an object is kind_of? a certain class/module Ko OBJECT,  CLASS
                              Ko "foo",   String
                              Ko (1..10), Enumerable

+      Ft     Float       Asserts a float is "essentially" equal to its expected value Ft FLOAT, FLOAT [, EPSILON]
+                             Ft Math::PI, 3.14159265
+                             Ft Math::PI, 3.14              # will fail
+                             Ft Math::PI, 3.14, 0.1         # will pass
+                         The comparison used is relative, not absolute.
+The difference divided by the expected value must be less than 'epsilon' (default 0.000001).

       E      Exception   Asserts an exception is raised E { code... }